dret/ASDL/0.1/ASDL.md

 * **Identifier**: This identifies the concept according to the concept's naming rules (strings or URIs for verbs and object types, strings for object properties).

 * **Documentation URI**: An optional URI linking to a description of the concept that may go beyond the expressiveness of ASDL.
-For example, it would be possible to link to URIs that dereference to RDF or other description frameworks, if the author of an extension chose create these descriptions and make them available.
+For example, it would be possible to link to URIs that dereference to RDF or other description frameworks, if the author of an extension chose to create these descriptions and make them available.
 It can also just be a stable reference to the ASDL documentation itself, so that there always is a dereferencable identifier for a concept's description.

-* **Documentation Text**: The documentation text given an explanation of the documented concept.
+* **Documentation Text**: The documentation text gives an explanation of the documented concept.
 This documentation must satisfy the requirements given in the AS 1.0 extension model.
 This means the following:

-  * For verbs, it must define the meaning of the verb in terms of the actor, object and target properties of the activity, and MUST define whether a target is required and what it represents when present.
+  * For verbs, it MUST define the meaning of the verb in terms of the actor, object and target properties of the activity, and MUST define whether a target is required and what it represents when present.

   * For object types, the documentation MAY define additional properties.